 Since another large aspect of addiction is the emotional/psychological aspect, this is particularly applicable in detox.
 Detoxing can cause emotional turmoil for patients, as certain withdrawal symptoms are emotionally based.
 The clinical team of therapists, case managers, and support staff are there to help guide you through this difficult time as well.

 The next stage in drug rehab is known as inpatient or residential treatment.
 This is the part of treatment most people envision when picturing drug rehab.
-At this level, you’ll live onsite at the facility but will require less medical care.
+At this level, you’ll live onsite at the facility but require less medical care.
 You will be completely medically stabilized, meaning that the primary focus of treatment can be placed on the therapeutic aspect of drug rehab.

 Each rehab center is different, so the curriculum of addiction therapy and amenities offered may be different.
-However, the underlying goal is to do the majority of the therapeutic work while living in a safe, sequestered environment away from outside distractions and stressors that could take the focus off of treatment.
+However, the underlying goal is to do the majority of the therapeutic work while living in a safe, sequestered environment away from outside distractions and stressors that could take the focus off of treatment

-Inpatient/residential provides round-the-clock clinical care and still provides access to medical care as well.
+Inpatient/residential provides around-the-clock clinical care and still provides access to medical care as well.
 However, clients will be undergoing full-time therapy and cannot leave the premises without permission and a chaperone from the facility.
 This helps protect clients from potentially relapsing and keeps everyone on track in treatment.

 After inpatient comes outpatient programs.
 These programs can be broken down into two distinct levels: intensive outpatient (IOP) and routine outpatient (OP).
 While having many similarities, there are key differences that make each level of care distinct in their own way and important to the full continuum of care associated with drug rehab.